Nutro Ultra Grain-Free Dog Food in tubs receives the Advisor’s best rating of 5 stars.

 - Nutro Ultra Grain-Free Savory Trout Entree [M]

-- Nutro Ultra Grain-Free Farm-Raised Lamb Entree [M]
+- Nutro Ultra Grain-Free Farm-Raised Lamb and Green Bean Entree (4.5 stars) [M]

-- Nutro Ultra Grain-Free Steamed Salmon Entree [M]
+- Nutro Ultra Grain-Free Steamed Chicken and Salmon Entree [M]

-- Nutro Ultra Grain-Free Roasted Turkey Entree [M]
+- Nutro Ultra Grain-Free Roasted Turkey Entree (4.5 stars) [M]

-- Nutro Ultra Grain-Free Juicy Duck Entree [M]
+- Nutro Ultra Grain-Free Juicy Duck and Potato Entree (4.5 stars) [M]

 - Nutro Ultra Grain-Free Deluxe Chicken Entree [M]